aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 ### GCP to GCP

-As I managed to have several breakthroughs in Cloud Function deployments, I had amended the Terraform configuration accordingly.
+After having several breakthroughs in Cloud Function deployments, I had amended the Terraform configuration accordingly.
 Due to the sender function's dependency on the receiver being created first, I was able to test the receiver was operation via a full C# project zip before the Terraform apply had completed.
 Following the apply's successful completion, I triggered the sender function with a GET request directly in the Testing tab in GCP's web interface.
 The resulting screenshots, similar to that of Azure to Azure, proved that the sender function triggered the receiver, and both had completed successfully.

 <img src="images/gcp_to_gcp_sender_logs.png">